JamesWTruher/PowerShell/docs/testing/TestRelease.md

 ## Prioritization ##
 Since we know that we cannot possibly release all of our tests by Aug17, we need to focus our efforts on the best ROI.
 I believe those to be our cmdlets, providers, and our language.
-Our cmdlets and providers because that's what our customers will use after they've written `"hello world"` and `1 + 1 -eq 2` and the risk in behavioral changes between full PS and core is not yet fully known.
-We need to be sure that our language is consistent a
+Our cmdlets and providers because that's what our customers will use the most, and where the risk is highest.
+We have already a large number of powershell scripts running on core which provide some level of confidence about the base language elements, but changes between CORECLR and FullCLR may produce subtle changes which must be found.

 ### Minimum Viable
-In order to release a minimally viable set of tests for Aug17, I suggest prioritization as follows, where we deliver only CI and Feature tests for the following areas.
+In order to release a minimally viable set of tests for Aug17, I suggest prioritization as follows, where we deliver only CI and Feature tests for the following areas and for priority P0 only.

 CommandsAndProviders

     Aliases (P0)
-    Cmdlets (P0)
-    Functions (P0)
+    Cmdlets (P0) *focus only on those cmdlets which are being delivered* Functions (P0)
     Infrastructure (P1)
     ProviderInfrastructure (P1)